 - Reduce or control other heart disease risk factors, such as high blood pressure, cigarette smoking, diabetes, stress and obesity

-An initial evaluation is conducted by a cardiologist and nurse.
-This comprehensive evaluation and risk assessment includes a physical exam, exercise tolerance test, nutrition evaluation, lab testing and psychosocial assessment.
-Using this information, the nurse in collaboration with the team, designs an effective program to meet each patient’s individual needs and goals.
+Patients enrolled in this program will have an initial evaluation conducted by a cardiologist, nurse or exercise physiologist.
+This comprehensive review and risk assessment includes a physical exam, exercise tolerance test, nutrition evaluation, lab testing and psychosocial assessment.
+Using this information, the care team designs an effective program to meet each patient’s individual needs and goals.

 Following the initial assessment, a personalized exercise regimen is designed for each patient.
 Patients attend group aerobic exercise sessions one to three times a week at the center’s on site facility.
 Depending on a patient’s activity level and goals, exercise therapy might include stationary cycling, walking or jogging, arc trainer and strength training.
 Stretching exercises also are incorporated into each session.